Contents

 What is Monopoly?

-Administrative Monopoly: The government grants an enterprise exclusive rights to produce certain products or services.
+Administrative Monopoly: The state grants a firm exclusive rights to produce a particular good or provide a particular service.

 Resource Monopoly: Key resources are owned by a single enterprise.